Nutrition for Brain Health

 Therefore, eating a healthy, balanced diet is essential for maintaining optimal brain function and preventing cognitive decline.
 Australian senior and culinary icon Maggie Beer explains how brain foods play an important part in the battle against dementia among the elderly.
 She says, “As we age, we need different levels of nutrition to keep our bodies healthy.”
 Add more protein, leafy greens, and vegetables of all colors, she advises.

-Learn to make this hearty vegetable kenchin jiru by Naoko Takei
+A hearty vegetable kenchin jiru by Naoko Takei

 Experts list the diseases and conditions connected to brain health that can affect the elderly and how the right diet can help in building a nutrient safety net for our bodies.
 Here are a few: